orfeotoolbox/OTB-DevUtils/Scripts/ossim/OSSIM_removal.rst

     compatibility)
   * other models: the metadata parsing will be ported into specifics IMI in OTBMetadata

+* ossim/otb/\*:

-* ossim/otb/\*: we should remove as many files as possible.
+  * We should remove as many files as possible
+  * Maybe the date-time classes can be kept, because it is difficult to find equivalent solutions in other libs (see Boost::DateTime and also QDateTime in QtCore)
+  * The classes related to Ephemeris, Coordinates, and other frames should be removed.
+Frames can be defined by GDAL SRS.

 Dispatch of OTBOSSIMAdapters
 ----------------------------